 The Believers is an ongoing moving image project that is focused on the process of observation, witnessing and stillness.
 This project is inspired by my personal experience of witnessing trance in the middle of the cemetery in the wee hours of the morning, challenging my own frame of reality.
 In this journey of witnessing and questioning, the project hopes to discover and explore the conjoining existential ideas behind the different rituals we practice in secular and non-secular fashions.

-This work is supported by Objectifs- Centre for Photography and Film under the Documentary Award (Emerging).
+This work is supported by Objectifs- Centre for Photography and Film under the Documentary Award (Emerging), exhibited at Objectifs Lower Gallery from March 2020-April 2020.